ionvop/saucepls/docs/database-schema.md

 description: str, default = "" // Additional context for the image. e.g. "I found this on Discord and it looks so cute."
 text: str, default = "" // The text extracted from the image if it contains any. e.g. "capybara ?! capybara ! !! ! coconute doggy o my gosh"
 image_path: str // The path to the image file.
-accepted_sauce: int, fk = sauce_answers.id, default = null // The accepted sauce.
+accepted_sauce: int, default = null // The accepted sauce.
+The foreign key to sauce_answers.id is intentionally omitted for now because it points back to a table that does not exist yet (circular reference).
+It will be added once the sauce_answers table is created.
-phash64: str // Used if someone tries to upload a duplicate request to an already existing sauce request.
+phash64: str, default = null // Used if someone tries to upload a duplicate request to an already existing sauce request.
+Nullable because GIFs skip the pre-post pipeline and are stored without a perceptual hash.
 is_explicit: bool, default = true // Whether the image contains explicit content.
+published_at: datetime, default = null // When the request was actually posted.
+Drafts created during the pre-post pipeline have a null value until the user clicks "Post request" on the details page.
 deleted_at: datetime, default = null
 created_at: datetime
 updated_at: datetime